 \section{Abstract}

-{\bf{Abstract}}\\ Quantum critical points (QCPs) ubiquitously emerge in strongly correlated systems, with their influence extending beyond zero temperature.
-There exist extended quantum critical regimes (QCRs) at finite temperatures and external fields.
-A paradigmatic example exhibiting QCP is quantum Ising magnets like \cno, where critical quantum fluctuations and robust universal scaling behavior provide crucial insights into the quantum material.
-In this work, we discover a fundamentally distinct quantum supercritical regime (QSR) emerging also from the QCP but controlled by symmetry-breaking fields ($h$) coupled to the order parameter.
-The QSR is enclosed by the crossover boundaries $T \propto h^{{z\nu}/\Delta}$, where $z$, $\nu$ and $\Delta\equiv\beta+\gamma$ are critical exponents.
-Amongst other intriguing phenomena, there exists an enhanced magnetocaloric effect (MCE) in QSR, characterized by a universally diverging magnetic Gr\"uneisen ratio $\Gamma_h \equiv \frac{1}{T} (\frac{\partial T}{\partial h})_{S} \propto T^{-\Delta/{z\nu}}$.
-Even small symmetry-breaking fields generate dramatic temperature variations.
-The supercritical scaling can be comprehended via thermal data collapse based on the derived scaling form.
-We propose to observe the QSR and related supercritical MCE in \cno~and other quantum Ising magnets, which may enable cryogenic technologies capable of reaching the millikelvin regime without relying on helium-3. \\
+{\bf{Abstract}}\\ Quantum critical points ubiquitously emerge in strongly correlated systems, with their influence persisting at finite temperatures and external fields.
+A paradigmatic example is the quantum Ising magnet, where transverse field $g$ controlling quantum fluctuations can expand the quantum critical point into an extended quantum critical regime.
+In this work, we propose a distinct quantum supercritical regime originating also from the quantum critical point but controlled by the longitudinal field $h$ coupled to the order parameter.
+Through thermal tensor network simulations, we find the quantum supercritical regime is enclosed by the finite-temperature crossover boundaries $T \propto h^{{z\nu}/\Delta}$, where $z$, $\nu$ and $\Delta \equiv \beta+\gamma$ are critical exponents.
+We comprehend the supercritical scaling via thermal data collapse based on the derived scaling form.
+Amongst other intriguing phenomena in quantum supercritical regime, there exists an enhanced magnetocaloric effect characterized by a universally diverging magnetic Gr\"uneisen ratio $\Gamma_h \propto T^{-\Delta/{z\nu}}$, which indicates that a small symmetry-breaking field $h$ can generate dramatic temperature variation.
+We propose to observe the quantum supercritical regime in Ising-chain compound \cno~and related quantum materials, revealing a helium-3-free pathway to millikelvin cooling via the supercritical magnetocaloric effect. \\

 {\bf{Introduction}}\\ Quantum critical point (QCP) embodies a scale-invariant many-body state that marks a continuous quantum phase transition between distinct phases of matter~\cite{Sachdev2000,Coleman2005,sachdev2015}.
 Nonclassical behaviors and universal scaling can be observed near the QCP, independent of microscopic details but determined by the universality class associated with global constraints such as symmetry and dimensionality.
 Although a QCP exists strictly at zero temperature, it profoundly shapes equilibrium and dynamical properties at finite temperatures~\cite{Sachdev2000,Coleman2005,sachdev2015}.
 The emergent phenomena linked to QCPs represent an intriguing topic in condensed matter physics~\cite{sondhi1997,Sachdev2000}, ultracold atoms~\cite{Xibo2012}, and quantum field theory~\cite{Sachdev2009,Mihailo2009}.